normalvector/ue4_procedural_toolkit_demos/README.md

 | Return | Out | The blended result |

 ### TODO (SelectionSet):
-* SelectionSetBPLibrary is currently incorrectly named as StaticSetBPLibrary for some stupid reason.
 * Auto-levels node
 * 'Ripple' node
 * Modulus node